E-wave112/E-wave112/README.md

 My name is [Emmanuel](https://esportfolio.netlify.app/)

-A dedicated software developer and AI enthusiast residing at lagos,Nigeria
+A dedicated software engineer and AI developer residing at lagos,Nigeria

 💬 You can reach out to me on github about any [issues](https://github.com/E-wave112/E-wave112/issues)